hogmoff/siyuan-plugin-templater/README.md

 ## Usage
 To use the plugin, enable it in the Siyuan settings, then add the rules in Settings.
 After saving the new rules will be shown in a list.

+### Template Path
 Set the Template path relative to workspace (e.g. data/templates/example.md)

+### Save Path
+Set the Save Path if you need a specific target location for the rendered template.
+If field is empty then document will be created on current path and ask for document name.
+Save Path support date format template variables from daily notes.
+Not existing paths are created.

+#### Example
+> "/Meeting/{{now | date "2006/01"}}/Meeting {{now | date "2006-01-01"}} creates a new document in folder "/Meeting/20xx/xx/" with name "Meeting 20xx-xx-xx" (today date)

 ## Available Languages
 - English